 The interdependence of all life contained within and constituting the Earth's biosphere remains central to Klute's work and the life teeming and trailing over the edges of these paintings is a reminder of the dependence of our species on the others we share the planet with and of the folly of pretending otherwise.

 Since graduating in fine art from IADT in 2006 with a first-class honours degree, Klute has had solo exhibitions at the RHA Gallery, Dublin, the Butler Gallery, Kilkenny, and at The Molesworth Gallery.
 She has shown in the group exhibition Rencontres Internationales at the Reina Sofia Museum in Madrid and at the Haus der Kulturen der Welt in Berlin.
 She won the 2015 Hennessy Portrait Prize, awarded under the auspices of the National Gallery of Ireland, and the Hennessy-Craig Scholarship at the 2015 RHA Annual Show.
 Her portrait of Sr. Stanislaus Kennedy, commissioned by The National Gallery of Ireland, was added to the National Portrait Collection in 2014, as was her porcelain and concrete bust of Garry Hynes in 2017.
 Major public commissions undertaken include the sculpture of Luke Kelly on the North Wall in Dublin and an installation in the entrance lobby of the National Children’s Hospital.
-Vera is an Associate Member of the Royal Hibernian Academy.
+Vera is a member of the Royal Hibernian Academy.